 Push-to-Talk (PT TALK) - Recommended position - The transmitter is always on.
-No audio is sent unless the talk switch, WTA or SA button is pressed.
+No audio is sent unless the talk switch is pressed.

-Push-to-Transmit (PT TX) - The transmitter and audio path are off except when the talk switch, WTA or SA button is pressed.
+Push-to-Transmit (PT TX) - The transmitter and audio paths are off except when the talk switch is pressed.